mportillo1/GymBuddy-PWA/README.md

      - Navigate to the **Application** tab in the developer tools.
      - In the **Service Workers** section, set the network to **Offline**.
      - Perform actions such as adding, editing, or deleting a workout while offline.
-     - Switch back to **Online** mode and refresh the page to sync the changes with Firebase.
+     - Switch back to **Online** mode and to sync the changes with Firebase.
+  - **Enable Daily Notifications**:
+     - To receive daily reminder notifications, press the "Enable Notifications" button in the workout tracker section.
+     - Click "Allow" on the popup to grant permission for notifications.

 ## Technical Details
 - **Firebase Integration**: